Slideshow: Ulcerative Colitis Surgery -- What to Expect

 Blockage or bowel obstruction.
 Signs: Cramping, nausea, vomiting.
 Treatment: IV fluids and fasting, sometimes surgery.

 Pouch failure.
 Signs: Fever, swelling, pain.
 Treatment: Surgery and permanent ileostomy.

 Most UC surgery can be scheduled when you like.
 Try scheduling it while your symptoms are calm to cut the risk of complications.
 Risks are higher if it's done in an emergency situation.
 One cause for emergency surgery is toxic megacolon.
 This life-threatening condition happens when your colon rapidly swells and gas and bacteria build up inside.
 Seek medical attention immediately for fever, abdominal pain, constipation, or swelling.

 Life After Surgery

-Ulcerative Colitis surgery can help you have more control of your bowel movements and your life.
+Ulcerative colitis surgery can help you have more control of bowel movements and your life.
 But worries about how it will affect you and your body are normal.
 If you have concerns, seek support.
 Talk with your health care team beforehand.
 And plan ahead for post-surgery support.
 Consider leaning on family and friends, or trying counseling.
 Connecting with others who have had UC surgery can be informative and comforting.